pratyaynotfound/CPP-Lab-IACS/Assignment-1/README.md

 Suppose we have five more variables "capVowel1" through "capVowel5", of the same type as that of "vowels1" through "vowels5" to store { A, E, I, 0, U} : Does the expression "capVowel2 - capVowel1" have the same value as that of "vowel2 - vowel1"?
 Explain your answers.

+#### Solution:

+- Yes, those are valid statements and the output of 1st statement is 4 because ascii value of 'e' is 101 and for 'a' it is 97 and 101-97=4.
+And for the 2nd statement ascii value of 'u' is 117 and for 'e' it is 101 and 117-101=16 is the output.
+- Yes, they have the same answer because again ascii 'A' is 65 and 'E' is 69 and again 69-65=4.